Skip to content

 Formula concentration

-I have seen a few companies claim a whopping concentration of 2% retinol.
+I have seen a few companies claim a whopping concentration of 2% Retinol.
 Run ha-ha

 Bakuchiol